 Ordinary Disability Retirement (ODR)

 ODR is for officers who develop a disabling condition that is not directly linked to a specific incident.
 Chronic illnesses, degenerative diseases, or mental health issues that evolve over time may fall under this category.
-Though the benefits are the least generous of the three pensions, ODR can still support officers whose conditions prevent them from performing their duties.
+Though the benefits are the least generous of the three pensions, ODR can still support officers whose pre-existing conditions prevent them from performing their duties.

 To be eligible for ODR, the officer generally must have a minimum number of years of credited service.
 Supporting documentation from medical specialists is particularly important in these cases, as the absence of a triggering event makes the claim more reliant on long-term medical evidence.